-This paper is the official problem description for the Millenium Prize offered by the Clay Mathematics Institute.
-Bombieri gives the classical formulation of the Riemann Hypothesis.
-He also writes about the history and significance of the Riemann Hypothesis to the mathematical community.
-The paper also includes some justification for the prize, by way of heuristic argument for the truth of the Hypothesis.
-The paper includes an extensive bibliography of standard sources on the Riemann zeta function, as well as sources which consider broader extensions of the Riemann Hypothesis.

-96 11 Expert Witnesses PROBLEMS OF THE MILLENNIUM: THE RIEMANN HYPOTHESIS and in the whole complex plane \mathbb{C} by analytic continuation.
-As shown by Riemann, $\zeta(s)$ extends to \mathbb{C} as a meromorphic function with only a simple pole at s = 1, with residue 1, and satisfies the functional equation
+This paper is the official problem description for the Millennium Prize offered by the Clay Mathematics Institute.
+Bombieri gives the classical formulation of the Riemann hypothesis.
+He also writes about the history and significance of the Riemann hypothesis to the mathematical community.
+This paper gives some justification for the prize, by way of heuristic argument for the truth of the hypothesis.
+It includes an extensive bibliography of standard sources on the Riemann zeta function, as well as sources that consider broader extensions of the Riemann hypothesis.
+96 11 Expert Witnesses and in the whole complex plane $\mathbb{C}$ by analytic continuation.
+As shown by Riemann, $\zeta(s)$ extends to $\mathbb{C}$ as a meromorphic function with only a simple pole at s = 1, with residue 1, and satisfies the functional equation

 I. The problem.
-The Riemann zeta function is the function of the complex variable s, defined in the half-plane1 $\Re(s) > 1$ by the absolutely convergent series
+The Riemann zeta function is the function of the complex variable s, defined in the half-plane $\Re(s) > 1$ by the absolutely convergent series